coreboot/coreboot/Documentation/releases/coreboot-26.06-relnotes.md

 Two goals drove this work: unifying the Haswell and Broadwell codebases, and getting Broadwell "trad" (non-ULT) parts working in coreboot.
-The latter only works with native raminit (NRI), since neither the Haswell nor the Broadwell MRC supports those parts.
+The latter is still a work in progress as of this release and will only work with native raminit (NRI), since neither the Haswell nor the Broadwell MRC supports those parts.
 As part of this effort, Broadwell's native graphics init was backported to Haswell: the driver gained Broadwell device IDs (6e95ade0cb), GT power-management init (aa9ff8895f), and CDCLK programming (f7412bf209), along with a series of cleanups that bring the two graphics paths closer together (b75d086f86, 892d68a8c8, f2e24e5230).

 On the CPU side, a new OC mailbox undervolt driver was introduced (fa68b66686) and wired up for Haswell (aaa396d571), Skylake